Skip To Content

 • 4369 (TCP) and 29085 through and including 29090 (TCP)—Tile cache data store machines communicate with each other through these ports.

-• 29082 (TCP)—This port must be available (free) on the tile cache data store machines if you will create backups in a directory on the tile cache data store machine.
+• 29082 (TCP)—This port must be available on the tile cache data store machines for internal processes if you will create backups in a directory on the tile cache data store machine.